jfet97/recoverabletrycatch/README.md

 1. restart
 2. recover
 3. retry
 * if the error is not recoverable you will be able to call only the `restart` function.
-Calling the `recover` function will have no effects
+Calling the `recover` function or the `retry` function will have no effects

 ### finally
 The method `finally` let you register a finalizer function.
 It returns an object thanks to which you can  start the generator.\